Preliminary: Arithmetic Coding

 Example 1

-To encode the sequence \(ABA\) according to the toy distribution \(\{A \mapsto 0.67, B \mapsto 0.33\}\), we find that the code \('1000'\) uniquely determines the sequence \(ABA\) by being the first binary sequence whose interval fits entirely within the interval of the symbol sequence:
+To encode the sequence \(ABA\) according to the toy distribution \(\{A \mapsto 0.67, B \mapsto 0.33\}\) we showed above, we find that the code \('1000'\) uniquely determines the sequence \(ABA\) by being the first binary sequence whose interval fits entirely within the interval of the symbol sequence:

 The exact way in which this mapping between the code- and symbol-space is computed will vary by implementation with different trade-offs between precision, memory requirements and types of probability distribution.
 But this correspondence between intervals is what is computed by an arithmetic coder.